epsil/gll/README.md

 When optimized, efficiency is O(n) for LL(1) grammars and O(n^3) in the worst case.
 (See the references for proof.)

 The article is organized into several stages, leading up to a complete interpreter for arithmetic expressions.
-To get there, the parsers will be rewritten several times:
+To get there, the parsers will be rewritten multiple times:

-1. First, we will write a simple, top-down combinator framework, implementing things in the "conventional" way.
+1. First, we will write a simple, top-down combinator framework, implementing things in the *conventional* way.
 This won't handle left-recursive grammars yet, but it will give us a simple syntax for composing parsers.

-2. Next, we will rewrite the parsers to continuation-passing style.
+2. Next, we will rewrite the parsers to *continuation-passing style*.
 Although the parsers won't support left recursion yet, the continuations make the code more flexible and set the stage for implementing general parsers.

 3. We will now add support for left-recursive grammars.
-This will be done by caching parse results and continuations, so that nothing is computed more than once.
+This is done by *memoizing* parse results and continuations, so that nothing is computed more than once.
 This is the most important step, and we will study it in some detail to develop our intuition.

 4. To optimize the code, we will add a *trampoline* to store parse results and dispatch function calls.
 The trampoline is a shared data structure passed down from one parser to another.

 5. Now we have the wherewithal to implement a lazy parse process.
-The parsers will return a stream of parse results, computing the results as they are requested.
+The parsers will return a *stream* of parse results, computing the results as they are requested.

 The article aims to be easy to understand, but is necessarily of some length.
 If you are familiar with parser combinators, you can skim through the first sections.
 The key ideas are introduced in the section on continuation-passing style.
 The rest of the text deals with optimization of those ideas.